RehamAbbady/JetChat/README.md

 * slim
 ## Installation
-run composer install in the root directory of the project. make sure that the database directory in the config.php file is correct
+run composer install in the root directory of the project. make sure that the database directory in the config.php file is correct. the database is already populated with users and some messages to make testing easier.
 ## API endpoints
 authentication: basic authentication header (username and password)
 ### Get Messages